 Make a quilted tree skirt with a gorgeous fair isle design!
 The design looks hard but it’s actually half square triangles.
 Use the free quilt tutorial to make your own!

 I love the fair isle motif, and it feels so much like winter and the holidays.
-I made a giant motif for the whole skirt.
-I used two quilting cottons for the top and a flannel for the backing.
+I made a giant motif for the whole Christmas tree skirt.
+I used two quilting cotton fabrics for the top, flannel for the backing, and some bias binding.

-The ivory with gold shimmer was found in the remnant bin.
-I got the red with gold dots at Joann.
+The ivory with gold shimmer fabric was found in the remnant bin at Joann fabrics.
+I also got the red with gold dots at Joann.
 I love the bold contrast and the touch of shine.
-It’s so fun to see, and it’ll be soon covered with gifts.
+It’s so fun to see under the tree, and it’ll be soon covered with holiday gifts and goodies!

 I’m not great at quilting, but I get inspired every once in awhile and just go for it.
 I always get into a quilt or piecing project, and then halfway through I wonder why I started.
-Make these other free quilt tutorials!
+If you love quilting make these other free quilt tutorials!